fbpx

 Besides the direct benefit of mastering basic statistical notions and techniques, the unit also provides a foundation to tackle data analytics and artificial intelligence concepts, which are playing an increasingly important role in areas such as international business, enterprise management systems and cyber security.

-This unit relies on a hands-on approach and involves the use of dedicated computer software to analyse data coming from different fields and involved in various scenarios.
+This subject relies on a hands-on approach and involves the use of dedicated computer software to analyse data coming from different fields and involved in various scenarios.
 Throughout the unit, students are prompted to critically assess the pertinence of the methods used.

 Assessments Tasks: